Outdoor Experiences

 to get started.

-least 120 minutes a week in nature is associated with improved mood,
+Spending at least 120 minutes a week in nature is associated

-focus, and confidence—whether you spend that time becoming a rockstar
+with improved mood, focus, and confidence—whether you spend that time

-at rock climbing, making a splash in the puddles around your
+becoming a rockstar at rock climbing, making a splash in the puddles

-neighborhood, or watching wandering wildlife at a park.
+around your neighborhood, or watching wandering wildlife at a

 Download our free activity sheet with 50+ fun